 In a recent conversation about asset allocation with an astute growth investor, I was surprised he dismissed the possibility of a socialist as President.
-He simply could not see that happening and, therefore, it could not serve as a reason for changing a traditional 60% equity/ 40% bond mix in a target allocation.
-He may be right about that risk which was known, but what about something unknown like Covid-19?
+He simply could not see that happening and, therefore, it could not serve as a reason for changing a traditional 60 percent equity/40 percent bond mix in a target allocation.
+He may be right about that risk, which was known, but what about something unknown like Covid-19?

 I deeply respect smart money opinions, but I am a value investor and value investors are trained to expect the unexpected.
 At the heart of value investing is a conviction the future is unknowable.
 Whether it is a socialist in the White House, Covid-19, or Trump defeating Clinton, Brexit, or a Saudi oil price war, investing is merely “speculation” for guys like Howard Marks, Joel Greenblatt, Warren Buffet, Bruce Greenwald, and Seth Klarman, unless it has a margin of safety.